xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 ### Routers certificates

 The same procedure as for the Telegraf certificate can be applied for the routers certificates.
 To ease generation and deployment, a wildcard certificate will be used.
 It allows a single certificate to be used on multiples devices using a single wildcard character (\*).
-Doing this as pro and cons, as I am not a security expert I will not comment whether this should be used in production.
+Doing this as pro and cons, and, as I am not a security expert, I will not comment whether this should be used in production.

 When using the dial-out method, no router certificate is required.
 When using the dial-in method, routers are seen as telemetry servers as the collector initiate the TLS session, therefore certificates are required on the routers.
 The Telegraf certificate may also be required for the dial-in method when mutual authentication is used.
 It provides authentication of the collector connecting to the routers.
 It prevents a potential rogue collector that would be able to collect data on the routers.
 {: .notice--info}